sbalagudas/PUMATools/JCATConfig/README.md

 	4. After you opened the Eclispe, please do some configuration before you import the Maven Project. please refer to the page [ https://wiki.lmera.ericsson.se/wiki/DURA_JCAT_Wiki/Environment#Eclipse_plugins_installation ] When completed the Eclipse configuration, import the project you just cloned in folder [ /home/yourname/git/msran-test-performance File -> Import -> Maven -> Existing Maven Projects ].
+        5. install the Eclipse plugin < Common Preference for DURA > with version 3.03.
-	5. The Eclipse will import the Maven dependencies and java resources, just wait for a few minutes. (you can see the progress and details at the right-bottom)
+	6. The Eclipse will import the Maven dependencies and java resources, just wait for a few minutes. (you can see the progress and details at the right-bottom)

 ###################################